-Keep an eye out for lawn grubs, they can destroy your lawn very quickly!
+Keep an eye out for lawn grubs, they can destroy your lawn quickly!

 The Beneficial Insect